You’ll Love These Most Unusual Winter Destinations

 Where you go camping this winter will depend not only on the type of weather that a location normally gets, but also what type of weather you prefer to handle.
 As we saw from last year’s freezing of Texas or burning of California, winter weather can be far from normal.

-Check out the reviews on any of these RV parks, and find more great winter destinations, with a quick search on Campground Reviews.
+Check out the reviews on any of these RV parks, and find more great winter destinations, with a quick search on RV LIFE Campgrounds.

 1. Truth or Consequences, New Mexico